SJHerkert/Angular_Blog/README.md

 - MongoDB

 # Features
-User authentication and CRUD operations.
+User authentication(simple MongoDB based) and CRUD operations.
 Integration with a backend API for data retrieval and manipulation.
 UI components showcasing Angular Material.